azzenn4/sys-novast/README.md

     The goal is to make a powerful integrated AI system while maintaining transparency and user privacy-focused companion.

     The system has been optimized and tested using the 'Lowest Specs.
-Tes' specifications (detailed below).
-For reference, initial hardware specification can be found in the "DEVELOPMENT HARDWARE" section.
+Testing' specifications (detailed below).
+For reference, initial hardware specification can be found in the 'Initial Testing' section.

     Linux is the recommended operating system, as kernel parameter optimization is crucial and Linux offers superior I/O performance (eg. Tesseract-OCR).